hakyimlab/MetaXcan/README.md

 There is also a [Google Group](https://groups.google.com/forum/?hl=en#!forum/predixcanmetaxcan) mail list for general discussion, feature requests, etc.
 Join if you want to be notified of new releases, feature sets and important news concerning this software.

+### Cautionary Warning to Existing Users on Updates and Transcriptome Models

+Transcriptome Models are a key component of MetaXcan (and PrediXcan) input.
+As models are improved, sometimes the format of this databases need be changed too.
+We only provide support for the very latest databases;
+if a user updates their repository to the latest version and MetaXcan complains about the transcriptome weight dbs, please check if new databases [have been published here](http://predictdb.hakyimlab.org).

+For the time being, the only way to use old transcriptome models is to use older versions of MetaXcan.

 ## Where to go from here

 Check [this](https://github.com/hakyimlab/MetaXcan/tree/master/software) if you want to learn more